rak-n-rok/Krake/docs/dev/kubernetes-cluster-observer.rst

 ``ONLINE``
     If the cluster is reachable in the real world, is in a healthy state and is ready, the status of the cluster in Krake will be ONLINE.

+``DEGRADED``
+    A cluster will be DEGRADED if the handling of the cluster was not successful, but the number of retries is not yet exhausted.
+This is the intermediate state before being OFFLINE (or back ONLINE).
+The behaviour is specified with the parameters ``backoff`` (multiplier added to retry attempts, defaults to 1), ``backoff_delay`` (number of seconds between retry attempts) and ``backoff_limit`` (number of retries, defaults to -1(infinite)).
+So if not changed, the cluster will remain in DEGRADED state until the handling was successful.
+Otherwise, if the number of retries is exhausted, the cluster will transfer to OFFLINE.

 ``OFFLINE``
     If the real world cluster cannot be reached by polling the Kubernetes cluster API,